The Ulam-Hammersley problem for multiset permutations: Introduction

 \paragraph{Strategy of proof and organization of the paper.} In Section \ref{Sec:Small} we first provide the proof of Theorems \ref{Th:Strict} and \ref{Th:Large} in the case of a constant or slowly growing sequence $(k_n)$.
 The proof is elementary (assuming known the Ver{\v{s}}ik-Kerov Theorem).

-For the general case we borrowed a few tools in the literature.
-In particular we first study poissonized versions of $\mathcal{L}_{<}(S_{k_n;n}),\mathcal{L}_{\leq}(S_{k_n;n})$.
-As already suggested by Hammersley (\cite{Hamm}, Sec.9) and achieved by Aldous-Diaconis \cite{AldousDiaconis} the case $k=1$ can be tackled by considering an interacting particle system which is now known as the Hammersley or Hammersley-Aldous-Diaconis particle system.
+For the general case we first borrow a few tools in the literature.
+In particular we introduce and analyze poissonized versions of $\mathcal{L}_{<}(S_{k_n;n}),\mathcal{L}_{\leq}(S_{k_n;n})$.
+As already suggested by Hammersley (\cite{Hamm}, Sec.9) and achieved by Aldous-Diaconis \cite{AldousDiaconis} the case $k=1$ can be tackled by considering an interacting particle system which is now known as the Hammersley or Hammersley-Aldous-Diaconis (HAD) process.

-In Section \ref{Sec:Hammersley} we introduce and analyze the two variants\footnote{The first one is very close to the historical Hammersley process, I discovered during the preparation of this article that the second one had recently appeared in A.Boyer's PhD Thesis \cite{TheseBoyer} with a connection to the O'Connell-Yor Brownian polymer.} of the Hammersley process adapted to multiset permutations.
-The standard path to analyze Hammersley-like models consists in using subadditivity to prove the existence of a limiting shape and then proving that this limiting shape satisfies a variational problem.
-Typically this variational problem is solved using convex duality (see \cite{Sepp,CiechGeorgiou}).
+In Section \ref{Sec:Hammersley} we introduce and analyze the two variants of the Hammersley process adapted to multiset permutations.
+The first one is the discrete-time HAD process \cite{Ferrari,FerrariMartin}, the second one had recently appeared in \cite{TheseBoyer} with a connection to the O'Connell-Yor Brownian polymer.
+The standard path to analyze Hammersley-like processes consists in using subadditivity to prove the existence of a limiting shape and then proving that this limiting shape satisfies a variational problem.
+Typically this variational problem is solved either using convex duality \cite{Sepp,CiechGeorgiou} or through the analysis of \emph{second class particles} \cite{CatorGroeneboom2,CiechGeorgiou}.
 The issue here is that since we allow $k_n$ to have different scales we cannot use this approach and we need to derive non-asymptotic bounds for both processes.
 This is the purpose of Theorem \ref{Th:BorneInf_L} whose proof is the most technical part of the paper.
 In Section \ref{Sec:Dep} we detail the multivariate de-poissonization procedure in order to conclude the proof of Theorem \ref{Th:Strict}.
 De-poissonization is more convoluted for non-decreasing subsequences: see Section \ref{Sec:Dep2}.

 \paragraph{Beyond expectation.} In the course of the proof we actually obtain results beyond the estimation of the expectation.
 We obtain concentration inequalities for the poissonized version of $\mathcal{L}_{<}(S_{k_n;n}),\mathcal{L}_{\leq}(S_{k_n;n})$: see Theorem \ref{Th:BorneInf_L} and also the discussion in Section \ref{Sec:Deviations}.
-Regarding fluctuations a famous result by Baik, Deift and Johansson \cite[Th.1.1]{BDK} states that
+We also obtain the convergence in probability, unfortunately for some technical reasons we miss a small range of scales of $(k_n)$'s. \begin{prop} Let $(k_n)$ be either a \emph{small} or a \emph{large} sequence.
+Then